mushiri/book-recommender-engine/README.md

 - Run the app using `flask run`
 - Proceed to http://127.0.0.1:5000/ to view the application (it takes some time to load)

+**Running the analyis.py**

+Part of the project is analyzing a dataset.
+In the report, figures were generated using this file.
+To run this file use the command `python3 analysis.py`
+(it may take a while to load)

 **PythonAnywhere Website**

 The code is also available for the public and can be accessed through https://bookrecommenderengine.pythonanywhere.com/